Other Leaves: Arkansas

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employers must provide unpaid leave to any employee who provides a written request for a leave in order to serve as an organ or bone marrow donor.
-See Organ or Bone Marrow Donor Leave.
+- An employer must provide unpaid leave to any employee who provides a written request for organ or bone marrow donor leave.
+See Bone Marrow and Organ Donor Leave.

 - An employer cannot terminate an employee who is a crime victim who, under certain circumstances, takes leave to attend a criminal proceeding.
 See Crime Victim Leave.